 Apparently I've been working hard on the less is more approach to life.
 Take for instance becoming a vegan.
 I thought it would be close to impossible to eliminate that many food groups and still be satisfied, but what I discovered is that eliminating choices has actually given me more freedom somehow.
 Limitation creates innovation.
 When you have less, you can focus more on the things you do have.
 Less choices populating your brain equals more space to ruminate, or in this case cook tastier meals.

 Like when the designers for the Ford car company come out and say that the recent automobile regulations are what forced the forward thinking responses that led to their significant technological advancements... you start to think, well, maybe some limitations aren't so bad.

 I've been trying to limit my color choices in my painting for years.
-I just know that limiting my palette will give me more freedom somehow, and I've heard other artists talk about this and agree.
-Yet every time I get down to it I start mixing more and more colors, more and more.
+I just know that limiting my palette will give me more freedom, yet every time I get down to it I start mixing more and more colors, more and more.

 So now I'm reconciling this idea of getting a full time job with the hope that less time in my studio will somehow make it more precious and more productive.